iamgbsmith/til/nodejs/sample-gitignore-for-a-nodejs-project.md

-# Sample Git Ignore For A Nodejs Project
+# Sample Gitignore For A Nodejs Project

 __Category: Nodejs__